 What We Know So Far

-Other studies, however, show opposing results, citing that differences in things like verbal memory, verbal fluency, and visuospatial ability across the menstrual cycle are “small and difficult to replicate.”
+Other studies, however, show opposing results.
+For example, authors publishing a meta analysis in Frontiers of Neuroscience looked at differences in things like verbal memory, verbal fluency, and visuospatial ability across the menstrual cycle are small and difficult to replicate.

 The menstrual cycle can also have an effect on how the brain metabolizes glucose.
 One study reported significantly higher glucose metabolism for the mid-follicular menstrual cycle phase in various regions of the brain.